Florida Sues DuPont Over Toxic Firefighting Foam

 Get a Free DuPont AFFF Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DuPont AFFF Foam Lawsuits.
-We are handling individual litigation nationwide and currently accepting new AFFF Lawsuits in all 50 states.
+The Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in DuPont AFFF Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Aqueous Film Forming Foam Lawsuits in all 50 states.

 If you or a loved one developed cancer due to firefighting foam AFFF exposure, you should contact our AFFF contamination law firm immediately.
 You may be entitled to financial compensation by filing an AFFF class action lawsuit and our AFFF lawyers can help.